 And this is a guy that had meetings with Democrats to tell them what words to use in public.

-Protections is the new word for regulations.
+Protections is the new word for regulations, where you always used to talk about regulations.

-It's all now gonna be called protections.
+It's all now going to be called protections.

-And right here it is in the New York Times, on the verge of reversing protections put in place by Obama introduced regulations.
+And right here it is in the New York Times, on the verge of reversing protections put in place by Obama introduced regulations, but they're now being called protection.

 Folks, do not fall for this.